jorgebucaran/hyperapp/docs/gif-search.md

 # Gif Search

-In this example we'll use the [Giphy API](https://api.giphy.com/) to create a GIF search and learn how to update the state asynchronously.
+In this example we'll implement a GIF search using the [Giphy API](https://api.giphy.com/) and learn how to update the state asynchronously.

 [Try it Online](https://codepen.io/hyperapp/pen/ZeByKv?editors=0010)